Micro Auto Insurance: Weekly and On-Demand Coverage Options

 Beyond coverage gaps, keep these limitations in mind:

 • State availability is limited.
-Hugo currently operates in only 16 states, while Root Insurance has expanded to 36 states as of late 2025.
+Hugo operates in only 16 states, OCHO in 8 states, and Root Insurance in 36 states + D.C. as of 2026.

 • Hugo's Flex plan is gone.
 As of March 2025, Hugo discontinued its on/off daily toggle feature.
-The current Unlimited plans run continuously — canceling coverage now ends the policy entirely, which can create a lapse on your record.
+The current Unlimited plans run continuously — canceling coverage now ends the policy entirely, which can notify the DMV of a lapse within 24 hours and potentially trigger higher premiums or registration issues.

 • Short-term policies may cost more per day than an equivalent annual policy broken down daily.
-In some states like Michigan, weekly rates can run 3.5x higher than the per-day equivalent of an annual policy.
+For pay-per-mile plans, the breakeven with traditional coverage is typically around 13,000 miles/year.

 • Claims processes may be less established than those of major national carriers with decades of experience.